HTD-Health/playbook-OUTDATED/education-budget.md

 - BSc and MSc programmes are excluded
 - hardware.
 However, if you have an idea for a hardware, please reach out to Maciek Z and we will consider buying it from the company-wide budget.
 - meals.
 You can however book a room with breakfast included and then effectively the breakfast meal will be paid from your education budget.

+### Hotel, tickets, meals... it’s all too complicated.
+Please give me a real world example.

+Imagine you buy a ticket to Meet.js conference in Poznań, go there with your own car and book a hotel room with breakfast included.
+While staying there you also buy a lunch at the conference venue and a dinner at the hotel.

+Out of all the aforementioned expenses, the following ones should be paid out of your education budget:
+- conference ticket
+- gas
+- hotel room with breakfast included

 ### Will HTD still pay for shared online courses from the company budget?
 Yes.
 HTD will continue paying for online courses that we consider basic and as such will be e.g. a part of our onboarding.